Looking for your next UX read? Whether you’re a student or senior practitioner, these helpful books can deepen your UX knowledge.

 1. The Design of Everyday Things by Don Norman

-First published in 1988 by Don Norman, a cognitive scientist and considered by many to be one of the founding fathers of the modern conception of UX design; The Design of Everyday Things is known as the bible of usability.
+Don Norman is considered to be one of the founding members of modern UX design.
+The Design of Everyday Things was first published in 1988, and it’s known as the usability bible.

 2. The Inmates Are Running the Asylum: Why High Tech Products Drive Us Crazy and How to Restore the Sanity by Alan Cooper

 Alan Cooper is a software designer, programmer and founder of Cooper – a leading interaction design consultancy.
-He created the Goal-Directed design methodology and pioneered the use of user personas as a practical interaction design tool to create digital products.
+He’s well known for developing the Goal Directed Design methodology.

 3. The Elements of User Experience: User-Centered Design for the Web by Jesse James Garrett

-Jesse James Garrett is the co-founder and president of Adaptive Path, a UX design consultancy.
-Aside from The Elements of User Experience, his contributions to the field include developing the Visual Vocabulary, a notation system for documenting user experience design; and defining Ajax, an approach to creating Web applications.
+Jesse James Garrett is a UX designer who has worked on the web since 1995.
+Aside from writing The Elements of User Experience, Garrett has developed the Visual Vocabulary, a notation system for documenting UX design; and defining Ajax, an approach to creating web applications.